Partnership Terms & Conditions

 9. Confidentiality

-9.1 Each party shall keep confidential all information received from the other party that is marked as confidential or is by its nature confidential, including Customer data, commercial terms, pricing, and the terms of the Partner Agreement.
+9.1 Each party shall keep confidential all information received from the other party that is marked as confidential or is by its nature confidential, including Customer data, compliance dossier information, commercial terms, pricing, and the terms of the Partner Agreement.
 This obligation does not apply to information that is: (a) publicly available through no fault of the receiving party; (b) lawfully received from a third party; (c) independently developed; or (d) required to be disclosed by law.
 This clause survives termination for 2 years.

 10. Branding